rust-ethereum/evm/README.md

 ## Status

 The Rust EVM project has a long history dating back to the initial implementation in 2017 (when it was called SputnikVM).
-It has went through multiple rewrites over the years to accomodate for different requirements, when we successfully tested one integrating Geth to sync the mainnet.
+It has gone through multiple rewrites over the years to accomodate the different requirements needed to maintain synchronization with mainnet geth.

 The current rewrite is used in production for the Frontier project (the Ethereum-compatibility layer for Polkadot).
 However, we have not yet fully tested it against Ethereum mainnet.
-If you have such requirements, PR for fixes are welcomed.
+If you have such requirements, PRs for fixes are welcomed.

 ## Features